Meyers Roofing Company – Understanding Roof Leak Repairs: Common Causes and Solutions

 Flashing Leaks

-Flashing is one of the most critical elements in a roofing system, as it seals joints and prevents water from penetrating vulnerable areas.
-Flashing is often installed around chimneys, vents, skylights, and roof edges.
-However, because flashing materials can degrade over time, leaks can become a problem if left unaddressed.
+“Flashing is one of the most important components in a roofing system because it seals joints and prevents water from getting into vulnerable areas.
+Flashing is commonly installed around chimneys, vents, skylights, and roof edges.
+But, the flashing materials can deteriorate and leaks, if ignored, can become an issue.

 Why It Happens: